 1. Use strong criteria for anonymity

 2. Establish and maintain a “no known attacks” stance

 3. Full transparency

 It is important to point out that a future DPA certification program is not a replacement for these pillars.
 A certification program is limited in what it can do.
 It is likely to consist of a set of tests that the anonymization technology needs to pass.
 The set of tests is unlikely to be complete, and so these pillars must still be in place to make up for limitations in certification programs, and indeed to help improve certification programs.

-In evaluating Diffix, we use the anonymization criteria set forth in the Article 29 Data Protection Working Party Opinion 05/2014 on Anonymisation Techniques.
+In evaluating Aircloak, we use the anonymization criteria set forth in the Article 29 Data Protection Working Party Opinion 05/2014 on Anonymization Techniques.
 The Article 29 opinion describes three core criteria for anonymization, and gives examples of how a variety of anonymization mechanisms satisfy or fail to satisfy to these criteria.

 Although five years old now, the set of anonymization mechanisms discussed is still pretty much up to date.
-The only substantial new technology to appear in these five years is Diffix.
-While it would be helpful for an updated opinion to include Diffix, we have substantial documentation on how Diffix applies to the three criteria and so an update, at least in this regard, is not strictly necessary.
+The only substantial new technology to appear in these five years is Aircloak.
+While it would be helpful for an updated opinion to include Aircloak, we have substantial documentation on how our technology applies to the three criteria and so an update, at least in this regard, is not strictly necessary.